munificent/craftinginterpreters/book/inheritance.md

 ^code resolve-superclass (1 before, 2 after)

-The class declaration AST node has a new subexpression, so we traverse into and
-<span name="self">resolve</span> that.
-Since classes are usually declared at the
-top level, the superclass name will most likely be a global variable, so this doesn't usually do anything useful.
+The class declaration AST node has a new subexpression, so we traverse into and resolve that.
+Since classes are usually declared at the top level, the superclass name will most likely be a global variable, so this doesn't usually do anything useful.
 However, Lox allows class declarations even inside blocks, so it's possible the superclass name refers to a local variable.
 In that case, we need to make sure it's resolved.

 Because even well-intentioned programmers sometimes write weird code, there's a silly edge case we need to worry about while we're in here.
 Take a look at this: